 - Inability to keep to a schedule

 When people are struggling to regulate their time online, there are a number of resources available to them.
 Some people benefit from support groups or 12-step groups.
-Cognitive Behavioral Therapy or another therapeutic method may help others.
-Many need medication as they recover.
-Often, people need a multi-faceted approaching to healing from Internet addiction that involves one or more of these options.
-The therapists at Thriveworks Littleton work with each client individually to find options that fit their unique situation.
+Cognitive behavioral therapy (CBT) or another therapeutic method may help others.
+Often, people need a multifaceted approach to healing from Internet addiction that involves one or more of these options.
+The exceptional therapists at Thriveworks in Littleton, CO work with each client individually to find options that fit their unique situation.

 Are you struggling with your Internet use?
-If you are ready to meet with a therapist, Thriveworks Littleton offers appointments for Internet addiction.
+If you are ready to meet with a licensed therapist to talk about your issue, Thriveworks in Littleton, CO offers appointments for Internet addiction.
 When you contact our office, a scheduling specialist will answer your call and help you make an appointment.
 Weekend and evening sessions are offered, and we accept many different insurance plans.
 Call today.